migafgarcia/video-streaming/README.md

 ## TODO list

- - Heartbeat
+ - Heartbeat (?)
  - Test multiple streams at the same time

-## Features

- - Streamer private key (it would help if messages were encrypted) -

-## Notes
- - Videos are being sent at a higher rate than necessary, which means multiple clients are not synced
+ - Configure ffmpeg correctly so many streams are synced
+ - Find a way to deploy with Makefile